 Bartenders make ideal casino party dealers because the job is the same hustle in a different costume — high-volume guest interaction, fast hands, and tip-driven income.
-Casino Party Dealers trains bartenders for free, then books them into corporate casino nights paying up to $60/hr plus cash tips, typically 4-hour shifts on nights and weekends.
+Casino Party Dealers trains bartenders for free, then books them into corporate casino nights where the casino night is the highlight of the party — and you keep your cash tips, typically 4-hour shifts on nights and weekends.

 How a Bartender Becomes a Dealer